Olivia-E-Murphy/Grocery-Basket-Analysis-for-Instacart/README.md

 >What differences can you find in ordering habits of different customer profiles?

 Data sets:
-Note, due to file size restrictions, original datasets for this project could not be included in the zip file on GitHub.
-Please add the following folder and subfolders to the main folder:
+Note, due to file size restrictions, original datasets for this project could not be uploaded to GitHub.
-02 Data
->Orginal Data

->Prepared Data

 The followind datasets should be added directly into the 'Original Data' folder.